Cognitive Dysfunction Syndrome (CDS)

 Some of the diseases that cause cognitive dysfunction can be managed

-neurological problem that must be addressed.
-Fortunately, their are
+problem that must be addressed.
+Fortunately, their are neurologists here

-neurologists here in Dallas who specialize in small animals and the
+in Dallas who specialize in small animals and the problems common to

 Veterinarians and other animal health professionals work very hard to